Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 I reckon I had him in the first half.

-Somebody just said, hell.
+Somebody just said, how?

 I thought, you were with me for a while, right?

-What about first time?
 Is this the kind of thing?

-the A-OK or like secret racists on so...
 There's a bit of a gap between which one you're going for.

-Maybe I misjudged.
+Maybe I'm misjudged.

 I thought that was, I thought that was, I thought that was okay.